rajanbtechity/ImgurUploadService/ImgurUploadService/README.txt

-1. com.leadiq.imgur.resources will contain classes/method which are exposed as rest API
-2. From these classes/method we will call different class/method to handle the request as required.
-3. com.leadiq.imgur.webservice UploadImageService.java, this is a standalone class for now.
-We can run it and upload an image from our desktop to imgur site.
-Need to expose it as rest api by completing UploadImage.java class in com.leadiq.imgur.resources package.

-To Do List
-1. This upload image works for uploading image from Desktop.
-2. Modify it to accept array of url and call UploadImageService.java multiple times.
-3. We might need to download an image from a given link and upload that to imgur.
-For that need java code to download a file using a link and then call UploadImageService.java.
-4. make it multithreaded.
-Main thread should return the status back to the rest client and child thread should continue uploading the image.
+1. com.leadiq.imgur.resources package has ImgurProjectResource.java which has all end points.
+2. ImgurProjectResource.java passes control to com.leadiq.imgur.handler package to handle and process the request.
+3. Handler class finally calls webservice package class to make imgur Rest API call.
+4. To upload image we can provide either desktop url or http url.
+5. processUploadImage method in UploadImageHandler class calls another mathod getBase64encodedImage in the same class to convert the image into Base64 format.
+6. getBase64encodedImage checks for if url starts with "http:", if it starts with "http:" it uses inputStream and URLConnection to download the image and convert it into Base64 Format.
+Otherwise it reads the image file from desktop url and converts it into Base64 format.

 How to test